stepanataccolade/docsv2/sources/ht_test_coverage.md

 This guide will walk you through the basic sections of the YML as well project settings you need to run a build with test reports and coverage visualization included.

-This assumes you have already signed into Shippable through Github or Bitbucket.
+This assumes you have already signed into Shippable through GitHub or Bitbucket.
 Read our [Getting Started page](index.md) if this is your first time to Shippable.

 You will learn how to -